Artie Burns: 2018

 In Week 2 against the Kansas City Chiefs, Burns recorded his first career safety when he tackled Kareem Hunt in the endzone in the 42–37 loss.
+On December 2, in the final play of a game against the Los Angeles Chargers, Burns jumped offsides three times during Chargers' kicker Michael Badgley's attempt to convert a game-winning field goal.
 Overall, Burns played in all 16 games and started six.
 He recorded 22 total tackles, one pass defensed, and one forced fumble.

 2019

-On May 1, 2019, the Steelers declined the fifth-year option on Burns' contract, making him a free agent in 2020.
+On May 1, 2019, the Steelers declined the fifth-year option on Burns's contract, making him a free agent in 2020.

 Chicago Bears

 Burns signed with the Chicago Bears on March 26, 2020.
 On August 18, 2020, Burns was carted off the field after suffering a torn ACL and was ruled out for the season.
 He was placed on injured reserve two days later.

 On March 26, 2021, Burns re-signed with the Bears.

 Seattle Seahawks

 Burns signed with the Seattle Seahawks on March 18, 2022.

+On May 22, 2023, Burns re-signed with the Seahawks.
+He was released on August 30, and re-signed to the practice squad.
+Burns was signed to the active roster on September 20.

+On March 15, 2024, Burns re-signed with the Seahawks.
+He was released on August 27, and re-signed to the practice squad.
+On October 10, Burns was signed to the active roster, but placed on injured reserve four days later due to a toe injury.
+He was waived by the Seahawks on December 17.
+Two days later, Seattle re–signed Burns to their practice squad.

+Miami Dolphins

+On March 17, 2025, Burns signed a one-year contract with the Miami Dolphins.
+After tearing his ACL on the first day of training camp, the Dolphins placed him on injured reserve on July 24.

 Personal life

 Burns was born to Artie Tyrone Burns and Dana Smith and was raised in Miami, Florida.
 On October 24, 2006, his father was arrested in South Carolina for trafficking cocaine and was sentenced to 25 years in prison.
 His father's projected release date is May 24, 2027.
 His mother died from a heart attack at the age of 44 in October 2015.
 The University of Miami's digital department raised $40,000 through a GoFundMe account for his mother's medical expenses.
 Burns also has two sons, A.J. and Saint Cairo, with his girlfriend Ella, and has two younger brothers, Jordan and Thomas.
 In 2017 he became engaged to Ella.

 On February 25, 2015, his brother, Thomas Burns, committed to play football for his alma mater, the University of Miami.

 On June 29, 2017, Burns was arrested in Miami, Florida, for driving while his license was suspended for failure to pay traffic citations.